GerkinDev/vuejs-datatable/README.md

 Use the component in your HTML or template:

 ```
-<datatable :columns="table_columns": :rows="table_rows" filterable paginate></datatable>
+<datatable :columns="table_columns": :data="table_rows" filterable paginate></datatable>
 ```

-Then pass in the columns and the rows to your Vue instance:
+Then pass in the columns and the data to your Vue instance:

 ```
 Vue.component('edit-button', {